danielabar/meblog/src/markdown/rails-slack-app-part1.md

 ![slack app start oauth](../images/slack-app-start-oauth.png "slack app start oauth")

-Open developer tools and inspect the generated url for the Slack button.
+Open the developer tools from your browser and inspect the generated url for the Slack button.
 It will include the OAuth scopes and Client ID you configured earlier:

 Generated url: